QEpiphany/QEpiphany.github.io/_pages/about.md

 News
 ======
 * JAN.
-21, 2025 | We released a new paper on Semantic IDs in Generative Recommendation (An Empirical Study).
+21, 2026 | We released a new paper on Semantic IDs in Generative Recommendation (An Empirical Study).
-* Aug.
+* AUG.
 04, 2025 | We released a new paper on Shilling Attack in Recommender Systems.
-* Mar.
+* MAR.
 07, 2025 | We released a new survey paper on LLM Agent in information retrieval.

 Survey